 The season of falling leaves is upon us again bringing Halloween, Bonfire night and hints of Christmas right to the forefront of our thoughts.
 Bikini season is officially over and any plans of socializing outside are swapped for cosy nights in by the fire.
 Did someone just say hot chocolate?

-Although, you might be surprised to hear that the drop in temperature is the single reason why autumn is the season for city breaks.
-The mild autumn climate means fewer crowds and shorter queues to the most popular tourist attractions all over the world.
+Although, we have a feeling you might be very shocked to hear that the drop in temperature is the single reason why autumn is the season for city breaks.
+The mild September-November climate means fewer crowds and shorter queues to the most popular tourist attractions all over the world.

 Welcome to a visit to the Eiffel Tower without the long stand in the cold, and to a city break that lets you feel what it’s really like to be a real local instead of just another tourist…